PhysicsDptAngers/polyUAnalog/hardware/voice/README.md

-# Monophonic Synth Based on the AS3397 Chip
+# Monophonic Synth Based on the AS3397 Chip: The Voice Board

-Welcome to the hardware documentation for our monophonic synthesizer voice module, a core component of the polyUAnalog project.
-This document outlines the design and capabilities of the voice module, centered around the remarkable AS3397 chip.
+These PCBs allow the generation of *one* analog audio voice using the AS3397 chip, controlled by an RP2040/RP2530 (Raspberry Pi Pico) microcontroller.

+## Hardware

+We offer three different circuit designs:

+- **Main (SMD 1206)**: This is the reference board, designed to be controlled by the *conductor board* along with other voice boards to form a polyphonic synthesizer.
+It uses relatively large *SMD 1206* (Surface-Mounted) components, which can be soldered by hand with some practice.

+- **Eurorack (SMD 0603) – WIP**: Designed for use with the *Eurorack version of the conductor board* (work in progress as of March 2025).
+As with all Eurorack modules, space is limited, so this board uses small **SMD 0603** components.
+While it can be soldered by hand, it requires some experience and possibly dedicated tools like a binocular magnifier.

+- **Mono Through-Hole – WIP**: The simplest version to assemble and arguably the best starting point.
+This is a *standalone* analog voice module that does *not* require a conductor board to generate sound.
+It includes a dedicated *MIDI input socket* and *power circuitry*, allowing you to simply connect a MIDI cable and a *+12V power supply* to get a fully functional monophonic analog synthesizer!

 ## The AS3397 Chip

 The AS3397 chip is manufactured by ALFA RPAR, a Latvian semiconductor manufacturer.
 It's a modern reissue of the CEM3396, a chip that found its home in iconic synthesizers like the Oberheim Matrix-6.

 [Datasheet AS3397](datasheet/AS3397.pdf)

 ## Sonic Possibilities of the AS3397